 When I have time (and money), I love to travel!
 In college I spent two summers volunteering in Mongolia as a conversational English teacher at the Liberal Arts University in Ulaan Bataar.
 Seeing the world became my new favorite thing.
-After I earned my undergraduate, I spent a year overseas in the Middle East where I was given the opportunity to make short trips to Spain, Italy, Turkey, Hungary, Slovakia, England and other locations.
-Currently, I have stamps from 14 countries in my passport, and hope to add more, soon.
+After I earned my undergraduate, I spent a year overseas in the Middle East where I was given the opportunity to make short trips to Spain, Italy, Turkey, Hungary, Slovakia, England and Czech Republic.
+Currently, I have stamps from 14 countries in my passport, and hope to add more.

 Two of my favorite quotes are: